nikkNizz/Drawish/README.md

 #### Connected curves
 Click the [connected curves] button.
-Click 4 points of the image to draw the first curve, the following ones will be connected.
+Click 4 points of the image to draw the first curve, then click on two points to create more curves.

 #### Color management
 From the [Image->Colors] menu you can perform additional operations on colors.